Carl Froelich: Film director and producer

 Between 1912 and 1951 he made 77 films.

-In 1913 Froelich made his directorial debut with Richard Wagner.
+In 1913 Froelich made his directorial debut with a film titled Richard Wagner.
 In 1920 he founded his own production company, Froelich-Film GmbH, among the productions of which were Kabale und Liebe (1921), Die Brüder Karamasoff (1922), and Mutter und Kind (1924).
 During these years he often filmed with the actress Henny Porten, who made her screen debut in one of his earliest films, and with whom between 1926 and 1929 he shared ownership of a production company.

-In 1929 Froelich made the first German sound film, Die Nacht gehört uns ("The Night Belongs To Us").
+In 1929 Froelich made one of the first German sound films, Die Nacht gehört uns ("The Night Belongs To Us"), using the Tri-Ergon sound system.
 In 1930 he took over two glasshouses in Berlin-Tempelhof, which had been used as studios in the days of silent film, and had them converted to sound film studios.
 Here he produced many films, including Rolf Hansen's short film Das Schönheitsfleckchen (1936) ("The Beauty Spot"), the first German drama film in colour.
 In 1931 he was advisor, as "senior artistic director", to Leontine Sagan's famous boarding-school film and later lesbian classic, Mädchen in Uniform ("Girls in Uniform") (1931).

 By 1933 Froelich was one of Germany's most noted film artists, producing successful films with the stars of the period, among others Hans Albers, Heinz Rühmann, Ingrid Bergman and Zarah Leander.

 Some of the best-known of the films he made during this period were: